top of page

 Across California, more than 120 qualified Community Rehabilitation Programs (CRPs)—each sharing a core mission to advance meaningful employment for individuals with disabilities—offer a wide range of service capabilities to support both routine and specialized operational needs.
 These services commonly include facilities and janitorial services, landscaping and grounds maintenance, food service and catering, administrative and clerical support, and skilled trades or technical services.
 Individuals are matched to roles based on ability, readiness, and reliability—ensuring agencies receive consistent, professional service delivered by a trained and supported workforce.

-CASUP helps agencies understand what services are available and which CRPs operate in their region.
-Because capabilities and scale vary by provider and location, agencies are encouraged to connect with CASUP to explore local options and identify CRP partners that align with their contract goals and service requirements.
+The CA State Use Network helps agencies understand what services are available and which CRPs operate in their region.
+Because capabilities and scale vary by provider and location, agencies are encouraged to connect with CA State USe Network to explore local options and identify CRP partners that align with their contract goals and service requirements.

 Identify Needs